Vectorized/multicaller/README.md

 The `MulticallerReader` library can be used for efficient reading.

-- Calling access role restricted functions across multiple contracts.
+- Calling access role restricted functions across multiple contracts in a single transaction.

-- Approving a trusted operator to transfer tokens, and then doing the transfer in a single transaction.
+- Approving a trusted operator contract to transfer tokens, and then doing the transfer in a single transaction.

- Warning: this will skip the approval warning on wallets.
-To mitigate phishing risk, you should make a custom approval function that validates a time-limited EIP-712 signature signed by the `msg.sender`.
+  > **Warning** This will skip the approval warning on wallets.
+To mitigate phishing risk, you should make a custom approval function that validates a time-limited [EIP-712](https://eips.ethereum.org/EIPS/eip-712) signature signed by the `msg.sender`.

 ## Safety